line-em/to-do-app/README.md

 -   1.0 - Initial commit.
 -   2.0 - Functional Complete Tasks and Remove Tasks.
 -   2.5 - Added Timestamp to Tasks.
+-   3.0 - Archived project in favor of the updated one.

 ## To-do